Overview

 Course pages should not be used for module specific information that would not be useful to all students from a particular stage.

-To return to the homepage, click 'Learning Space' in the yellow bar at the top of the screen, or select 'Home' from the navigation menu on the left.
+To return to the homepage, click 'Learning Space' in the top left corner of the screen.

 What is a resource page?